 Planning our African Safari

-After our marriage, we wanted to explore something that both Divya and myself enjoyed.
-Divya enjoyed hiking and we went on few hiking trips - even though I tagged along those trips - it was not something I personally enjoyed.
-Eventually we found wildlife watching as something both enjoyed and don’t mind hiking / traveling to.
-Initially when we were planning this trip, I was more of someone who would only observe wildlife through binoculars.
-As of now, I got into wildlife videography and experimenting with my Sony A7 SIII gear.
-We do not receive commission and are not affiliated with any of the companies and our thoughts noted below are purely from our experience with using the gear or working with tour operators.
+After our marriage, we wanted to find common activities that both Divya and myself enjoyed.
+Divya enjoyed hiking and while we did go on a few hiking trips - it was not something I personally enjoyed.
+Eventually we found we were both passionate about wildlife.
+We loved the outdoors even more when there was a bird, animal or critter to observe.
+Given this, Africa came up multiple times on the places we wanted to visit.
+Though originally I was more of the person observing wildlife through binoculars, I’m now into wildlife videography and experimenting with my Sony A7 SIII gear.
+We do not receive commission and are not affiliated with any of the companies and our thoughts noted below are purely from our experience using them.
+Same goes for the tour operators mentioned below.

-I suggested going somewhere in Africa on a safari and usually the first destinations that come to mind are Serengeti in Tanzania or Masai Mara in Kenya.
+When it comes to Africa, the usual destinations that come to mind are Serengeti in Tanzania or Masai Mara in Kenya.
 I have done African Safari a few times and visited Masai Mara, Selous, Ruaha, Uganda and Botswana.
 Divya and myself went to India - Corbett National park in Feb’23 and we were hooked with wildlife and very fortunate to see tigers in almost all of our game drives.
 We decided to pick Serengeti / Masai Mara due to relatively easy abundance of wildlife for photography even though we knew capturing rhino footage will be difficult.
-We both are not necessarily going after record counts and know wildlife can be unpredictable - as long as we can observe wildlife doing wildlife things we are happy.
-I brought up with Divya that since we were already in Africa ( and it being a very long flights for us especially from West coast); we should probably do some gorilla tracking as well.
+We both are not necessarily going after record counts and know wildlife can be unpredictable.
+As long as we can observe wildlife doing wildlife things we are happy.
+I brought up with Divya that since we were already in Africa ( and it being long flights for us especially from West coast); we should probably do some gorilla tracking as well.
 So initial plans were to do Serengeti / Masai Mara for wildlife and Uganda / Rwanda for Gorillas.

 I do love wildlife and have been following TripAdvisor forum, Safaritalk and Fodors forum for years.
 And from my past experiences knew that for a Safari, especially seeing wildlife, more than anything, guides matter the most.
 As an example, while tracking a leopard in Okvango delta, the leopard disappeared in thick grasses and our Kwando lodge guide was excellent to know from the behavior that a small bird is flying over the leopard and where the bird is getting out of the thick bushes of grass is likely where we would end up seeing the leopard.
 I was able to witness some of the best leopard sighting of a female leopard finally climbing the tree and posing on the tree.
 The main criteria, at least for us ,for Big five safari was not necessarily luxury / high end camps but emphasis on guiding.
 We do photography and knew we want to go with a private vehicle given our priorities and preferences.
 Based upon my research, I contacted The Wild Source for Kenya / Tanzania since they have excellent guides and Churchill Wildlife Safaris based in Uganda for Rwanda / Uganda since I travelled with them prior for my Uganda safari and had no issues.
 With Gorilla tracking, since most of the tracking is actually done by national park rangers - it doesn’t necessarily matter much about having specialized guide unless maybe to explain behavior prior to actual tracking.
 Our planning started in Oct’22 for Kenya/Tanzania & Nov’22 for Uganda/Rwanda for a Sep’23 / Oct’23 trip.